srobinson/unicode-wiki/README.md

 ## Disclaimer

-This project is very early beta stage and serves as a proof of concept/exploration of Lerna monorepos.
-Should you discover any bugs please do create an issue/pr
+This project is very early beta stage and serves as a proof of concept/exploration of Lerna monorepos and continuous integration with Travis and GKE.
+Should you discover any bugs please do create an issue/pr.

-## Deployment Diagram
+## Deployment Description

 ![](assets/psd/deployment-diagram.4k.png?0.36817197259025214 )

 # Local dev installation